-- Typically held monthly to receive information from Utah PTA and region. - As a member of the region board, you are expected to attend.
+- Will be held monthly to receive information from Utah PTA and region. - As a member of the region support committee, you are expected to attend.
 If you cannot attend a region meeting, please ask someone to represent you.

 Local PTA/PTSA Meetings